Programme Partner Responsibilities

 Biosecurity New Zealand provides overall coordination of the Kauri Dieback Programme on behalf of the partners.
 It chairs and administers the programme’s governance group and employs a programme management team who lead and coordinate its various work streams.
 It also supports partners with appropriate regulatory tools to help protect kauri, such as Controlled Area Notices (CANs), and is leading work to develop a National Pest Management Plan, which will strengthen protection for kauri.

-Operational decisions about ‘work on the ground’ to control kauri dieback (such as track upgrades or temporary closures) are taken by the relevant land owner or manager, not Biosecurity New Zealand.
+Operational decisions about ‘work on the ground’ to control kauri dieback disease (such as track upgrades or temporary closures) are taken by the relevant land owner or manager, not Biosecurity New Zealand.

 Department of Conservation (DOC)

-DOC has responsibility for managing kauri dieback on conservation land, which includes many of New Zealand’s most significant kauri forests.
+DOC has responsibility for managing kauri dieback disease on conservation land, which includes many of New Zealand’s most significant kauri forests.
 As part of its Kauri Dieback Recreation Project, DOC has upgraded many of its tracks, installed cleaning stations and introduced behaviour change initiatives.
 Where appropriate, tracks may also be partially or fully closed to protect kauri.

 The department works closely with mana whenua and other partners to protect kauri.
 For example, in addition to its work across other kauri lands, DOC is working closely with Te Roroa in Northland’s Waipoua Forest (home of Tāne Mahuta), where a range of initiatives to protect kauri are underway.